 Learn how to paint your cabinets and get pro-quality results.

-If you like the shape of the stools, but don't love the color -- customize them!
-These metal stools were nice, but with a fresh coat of glossy red paint, they give the kitchen tons of personality.
+If you like the shape of your stools, but don't love the color, customize them!
+These metal stools were nice, but a fresh coat of glossy red paint gives them -- and the kitchen -- tons of personality.

 Painting a wooden floor with cool color and stencils can change the entire atmosphere of the kitchen.
 Before committing to a color, test it on a large piece of foam-core board.
 Place the board on the floor to see how the color works with the cabinetry and affects the sense of space in the room.
 (A dark navy, for example, could have made this kitchen feel smaller, but this medium shade adds interest without constricting the space.)

 Add custom color at the window with a painted vinyl roller shade.
-Stripes like this are easy to create using painter's tape to mark off evenly spaced stripes.
+Patterns like this are easy to create using painter's tape to mark off evenly spaced stripes.
 Roll on semigloss latex paint or acrylic crafts paint with a 4-inch roller, then peel off the painter's tape to reveal the white stripes.
-Here the gray stripes match the cabinets, the white stripe blends with the walls, and yellow-green adds a fashion-forward accent.
+Here, the gray stripes match the cabinets and the white stripes blend with the walls.
+Yellow-green on the table adds a fashion-forward accent.

 If you like your wooden cabinetry but want to give it a new look, try painting an image on the center panels of a few of the doors or using tape to create a pattern.
 Once your new finish has dried, be sure to seal the panels with a clear, water-base polyurethane.

 Add a little pattern and pizzazz to plain cabinet doors with a stenciled treatment.
 Watch and see how easy it is!

 A coat of paint on a less-than-precious dining table and chairs lightens and brightens a kitchen-breakfast room dominated by too much brown wood.
 While painting antiques would destroy their value, reproductions of recent vintage are fair game for a facelift.